2026-04-20

 Laurentians

-Pleasure, relevance, precision, participation, and… imperfection.
-These are some of the areas explored in Jamie Wright ‘s class which takes a biomechanical approach to the body with the aim of increasing awareness of movement.
-The focus will be on the tactile connection with the floor, strengthening deep support, the relationship between the central axis and space, and the balance between engagement, efficiency, and effort.
-Incorporating live music, his class is one of research and creation that focuses on coordination, precision, and the poles of slowness and speed.
+Pleasure, relevance, precision, participation and… imperfection.
+These are some of the territories explored in Jamie Wright’s class, which approaches the body through a biomechanical lens aimed at deepening awareness of execution.
+Emphasis is placed on tactile connection to the floor, strengthening deep support, clarifying the relationship between the central axis and space, and balancing engagement, efficiency and effort.
+Accompanied by live music, the class unfolds as a space for research and creation, focusing on coordination, precision, and the dynamic interplay between slowness and speed.

 About Jamie

-A native of Fredericton, New Brunswick, Jamie Wright studied at York University in Toronto, where she earned her bachelor’s degree in 1997.
-Arriving in Montreal in 1999, she quickly established herself as a committed and charismatic artist.
-She danced for the Flak/José Navas company from 2002 to 2008, then for several choreographers such as Ginette Laurin, Estelle Clareton, Dana Gingras (2015), and Frédérick Gravel.
-She has been teaching dance professionals in Montreal and elsewhere in Quebec since 2003, and is proud to have been a member of the faculty at the École de danse contemporaine de Montréal since 2006.
+Originally from Fredericton, New Brunswick, Jamie Wright earned her BFA from York University in Toronto in 1997.
+She moved to Montréal in 1999, quickly establishing herself as a committed and charismatic artist.
+She danced with Flak/José Navas (2002–2008) and has collaborated with choreographers including Ginette Laurin, Estelle Clareton, Dana Gingras and Frédérick Gravel.
+Since 2003, she has taught professional dancers in Montréal and across Québec, and has been on faculty at the École de danse contemporaine de Montréal since 2006.

 Québec